arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 Before plugging in the wires ensure the phoenix connectors are in place.
 Plugg in the wires to into the pins

-### 3. Uploading the classic blink sketch
+### 3. Opening and Closing the valves

-Edge Control.
+Let's create the sketch for the Edge Control.
 Begin ( Start the edge control board  , Power.begin )

 Latching.begin ( pulse, direction ; Strobe ; Output )